zefparis/gamedev/replit.md

 # Overview

-Debug Me If You Can is a progressive debugging game built with Flask that challenges developers to fix common programming errors across 5 levels covering HTML, JavaScript, Python, SQL, and Regex.
-The application features bilingual support (French/English), dark mode terminal-style interface, progress tracking, and instant feedback validation.
+Debug Me If You Can is a progressive debugging game built with Flask that challenges developers to fix common programming errors across 6 levels covering HTML, JavaScript, Python, SQL, Regex, and an "Impossible" level.
+The application features bilingual support (French/English), dark mode terminal-style interface, progress tracking, instant feedback validation, and a special challenge level designed to test unconventional thinking.

 # User Preferences